Exploring Light-Cone Distribution Amplitudes from Quantum Computing: Summary

 \section{Summary}

-In this work, we presented the first direct simulation of the light-cone distribution amplitude (LCDA) on a quantum computer.
-Using a quantum algorithm we proposed recently for the evaluation of the parton distribution functions, we now performed the quantum simulation for the LCDA in the $1+1$ dimensional Nambu-Jona-Lasinio (NJL) model.
-With $14$ qubits, our results from the quantum simulation agree with the exact diagonalization to the discretized NJL model.
+In this study, we presented the first direct simulation of the light-cone distribution amplitude (LCDA) with a quantum algorithm on classical hardware.
+Using a quantum algorithm we proposed recently for the evaluation of the parton distribution functions, here we performed the simulation for the LCDA in the (1+1)-dimensional Nambu-Jona-Lasinio (NJL) model on classical hardware.
+With $14$ qubits, our results from the quantum algorithm agree with those from exact diagonalization of the discretized NJL model.
 Our results of the LCDA showed the expected dependence on the coupling constant and the hadron mass.

-The quantum simulation presented in this work manifests the feasibility of using the quantum computing in resolving the intrinsic difficulties of realizing the real-time dynamics with a classic computing facility.
-Meanwhile it demonstrates that the recently proposed quantum computing framework for preparing the hadronic states and measuring the dynamical correlation function is generally applicable.
-We presented further discussion on the quantum algorithm to implement the Wilson line and its evolution.
+The result presented in this study manifests the feasibility of using quantum computing to solve intrinsic difficulties in realizing real-time dynamics with classical computing facilities.
+Meanwhile, it demonstrates that the recently proposed quantum computing framework for preparing hadronic states and measuring dynamical correlation functions is generally applicable.
 The extension of the algorithm to other applications in high energy particle and nuclear physics can be expected.

 ~~~~~